 Prior to 2009, there was very limited and incomparable data on the prevalence of Salmonellosis in layer flocks.
-The flock prevalence for the targeted serovars was of 13.22%.

 During the baseline study carried out between October 2004 and September 2005.
 All farms registered and functioning within that period were sampled in accordance to the legislative requirements.
 The overall prevalence of Salmonellosis in the national layer farms was of 43.85%.
 Twenty-five (25) farms resulted positive out of a total of fifty-seven (57) farms.
-However the isolates were not typed and therefore there was no available information regarding the prevalence values of Salmonella serovars, primarily Salmonella typhimurium and Salmonella enteritidis.
+However the isolates were not typed and therefore there was no available information regarding the prevalence values of Salmonella serovars, primarily Salmonella Typhimurium and Salmonella Enteritidis.

 In 2009 the Salmonella Control programme on production flocks of laying hens commenced.
 The programme could only start being implemented in mid-2009, owing to lack of human resources.
 All farms were tested twice until the end of the year.
-The overall prevalence of Salmonellosis was around 25.6%; Salmonella kentucky being by far the most commonly isolated serovar.
+The overall prevalence of Salmonellosis was around 25.6%; Salmonella Kentucky being by far the most commonly isolated serovar.
 However by the end of 2009 there were no positive flocks for the targeted serovars.